Legal PBA Philippine Cup Betting Guide

 In The United States

-In the USA, roughly 20 states offer domestic sports betting, but these domestic sportsbooks don’t reliably offer PBA betting lines and primarily focus on offering legal NBA betting options.
+In the USA, nearly 30 states offer domestic sports betting, but these domestic sportsbooks don’t reliably offer PBA betting lines and primarily focus on offering legal NBA betting options.
 If you live in the US and want to wager on the PBA Philippine Cup, however, you can easily do so at any of the legitimate, legal online betting sites listed here.

 US gambling laws like the Wire Act and the UIGEA do not make wagering online unlawful, so as long as you use a reputable sportsbook operating outside of US borders, you’re free to bet on the PBA.